viklund/FEGA-onboarding/docs/topics/governance-legal/README.md

 - a data protection officer (DPO)

 **By exploring these materials, you will be able to:**
-- Evaluate the roles and responsibilities of your node within the FEGA Network
+- Understand the aims of the Federated EGA
-- Understand the role of Committees within the FEGA Network
+- Understand the role of Committees and Working Groups within the Federated EGA
+- Evaluate the roles and responsibilities of your node within the Federated EGA
 - Make use of examples and templates to define your node's governance and legal policies

 ## Governance